Alerts and Notifications – What’s the Difference?

 Sep 17, 2025 | Glossary

 In digital systems, communications, apps and IT/operations, the terms alerts and notifications are often used somewhat interchangeably – but there are important distinctions.
-Understanding these differences helps design better user experiences, reduce overload, and improve response to critical issues.
+Understanding these differences helps design better communication flows, reduce overload, and improve response to critical issues.

 Here are some of the defining contrasts: